Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/consent-for-edge-network/README.md

 In order to ingest and use the data collected by this extension, follow the guide on [ingesting data using the Consents and Preferences data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html#ingest).
 {% endhint %}

+{% hint style="warning" %}
+The extension currently supports setting of client-side consent flags.
+While SDK APIs allow for granular consent preference collection, flags are not consistently enforced with upstream applications.
+{% endhint %}

 ## Add the AEP Consent extension to your app

 ### Download and import the Consent extension